mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 A `bool` value can only have one of the following two values: `false` or `true`.
 Relational operators (e.g. `==`, `<`, `>`) return values of type `bool`.
 You can calculate with `bool` values with the Boolean operators (e.g. `and`, `or`, `not`).

-The argument of `if` or `while` expressions is required to be of type `bool`.
+The argument of `if` or `while` statements is required to be of type `bool`.
 The following program illustrates this:

     x = 1;
     if(x == 1) {